Obstructing Lagrangian concordance for closures of 3-braids: Initial obstructions from fillings

-In this section, we prove some new obtructions to Lagrangian concordance to and from the $tb=-1$ unknot which come from restrictions on the fillings of cyclic branched covers of knots.
-To begin, we need Lemma 4.1 of \cite{CaoGal14} which gives a way of approximating a Lagrangian filling with a symplectic one: \begin{lemma}\cite{CaoGal14} Let $(X, \omega)$ be a strong filling of $(Y, \xi)$ with an oriented Lagrangian $L\subset X$ whose boundary is a Legendrian $\Lambda \subset Y$.
+To begin, we cite Lemma 4.1 of \cite{CaoGal14} which gives a way of approximating a Lagrangian filling with a symplectic one: \begin{lemma}\cite{CaoGal14} Let $(X, \omega)$ be a strong filling of $(Y, \xi)$ with an oriented Lagrangian $L\subset X$ whose boundary is a Legendrian $\Lambda \subset Y$.
 Then, the Lagrangian surface $L$ may be $C^\infty$ approximated by a symplectic surface $L'$ that satisfies: \begin{enumerate} \item $\omega|_{L'} > 0$ and \item $\partial L'$ is a positive transverse link smoothly isotopic to $\Lambda$. \end{enumerate} \end{lemma}

 This result follows from Lemma 2.3.A proved by Eliashberg \cite{Eli95}: \begin{lemma}\cite{Eli95} Let $F$ be a connected surface with boundary in a 4-dimensional symplectic manifold $(X,\omega)$.
 Suppose that $\omega|_F$ is positive near $\partial F$ and non-negative elsewhere.
 Then $F$ can be $C^\infty$-approximated by a surface $F'$ which coincides with $F$ near $\partial F = \partial F'$ and such that $\omega|_{F'}>0$. \end{lemma}